Using Tableau to visualize data in TimescaleDB

 Let's use the built-in SQL editor in Tableau.
 To run a query, add custom SQL to your data source by dragging and dropping the "New Custom SQL" button (in the bottom left of the Tableau desktop user interface) to the place that says 'Drag tables here'.

-A window will pop up, in which we can place a query.
-In this case, we will use the first query from the Cryptocurrency Tutorial:
+Type a query in the dialog box.
+In this case, use the first query from the Cryptocurrency Tutorial:

 SELECT time_bucket('7 days', time) AS period, last(closing_price, time) AS last_closing_price FROM btc_prices WHERE currency_code = 'USD' GROUP BY period ORDER BY period